devqurious/qblog/content/posts/pi/14_Install-PiHole.md

 The problem is that on every reboot, you will end up in this chicken and egg case, where, for sometime  you have to allow pihole to use /etc/resolv.conf before it can start using it's own DNS service.
 This is a TBD problem.

 In all cases, you need to make sure you are able to ping wwww.google.com from the node(s).

+## If you are deploying pihole in a cluster...

+Remember to do these commands on the node where the main pihole container is being installed... (use the -o wide command to find that out.)